jiaruh/jiaruh/README.md

 ✅ And I also have some experience with **Django** for automation.

-😀 Now I am looking for a new job.

 📫 Resume(Chinese): https://jiaruhhh.notion.site/

 📱 Feel free to reach me!